 Image via West Elm

 If you’re dealing with a small space, you need to think about each and every item that you’re putting into the room.
 There’s no point in cluttering up an already small space with furniture/items that don’t serve a purpose.

 Plus, it’s even better when you can find an item that serves two purposes!

 Perhaps it’s a coffee table with storage?
-Or an ottoman that can act as a foot stool and additional seating?
+Or an ottoman that can act as a foot stool, additional seating, and storage?

 With a small space, having extra storage to hide away the not so pretty items is always a good idea to keep the space feeling less cluttered and more airy.